Zinovii Grzhebin: Biography

-Early Years and Education
+Early years and education

-Zinovii was born in Chuguev, in Ukraine at that time part of the Russian empire.
-As the son of a soldier who had served 25 years in the Russian Army, he was less constrained by the anti-semitic measures regulating Russian society at the time and was permitted to stay in either St. Petersburg and Moscow.
+Zinovii was born in Chuguev, in the Kharkov Governorate of the Russian Empire (now Ukraine).
+As the son of a soldier who had served 25 years in the Imperial Russian Army, he was less constrained by the anti-semitic measures regulating Russian society at the time and was permitted to stay in either St. Petersburg and Moscow.
 He graduated from Kharkov art school in 1899, then studied at Simon Hollochi school in Munich, later in Paris at the studio of Anton Ažbe.

-Beginning of the Career
+Beginning of the career

 His close friend Korney Chukovsky recalled, that in 1905 Grzhebin returned to Russia as poor as a church mouse and with no social connections, but with an incredible energy and desire to work.
 He had an idea to create a Russian version of Simplicissimus, a political satire magazine with antimonarchical incline.